The structure of connected (graded) Hopf algebras revisited: Introduction

 The paper is organized as follows.
 In section 1, we recall the definition and basic facts of Lyndon words.
 In section 2, we study the structure of connected graded algebras that admit pseudo-comultiplications (Definition \ref{definition-pseudo-comultiplication}) by taking advantage of the excellent combinatorial properties of Lyndon words.
 This section is the technical part of the paper and as a matter of fact, Theorem \ref{maintheorem-generator} is a direct consequence of Theorem \ref{generator-connected-graded-algebra}.
-The final section is devoted to study the structure of connected (graded) Hopf algebras.
-In particular, the above two main theorems are proved there.
+The final section studies the structure of connected (graded) Hopf algebras.
+In particular, Theorems \ref{maintheorem-generator} and \ref{maintheorem-Hopf-Ore} are proved there.